Chalwemwansa/simple_shell/README.md

-simple_shell project by SHIMAPONDO & CHALWEMWANSA
+0x16.C-Simple_Shell project by CHALWE MWANSA and WILLIAM SHIMAPONDO.